-- >> People who have cold or flu symptoms or have had sickness or diarrhoea within 48 hours of the event, or anyone with sores/ lesions on their hands, neck or head should not help with food for the event. - " Always wash and dry your hands thoroughly before touching food, especially after going to the toilet, handling rubbish or touching pets etc. Hand sanitiser cannot be used instead of hand washing. - Disposable gloves don't stay clean so if you are using them change them between activities, e.g. after handling raw food and before handling cooked food.
-Wash your hands before putting gloves on and when you take them off.
+- People who have cold or flu symptoms or have had sickness or diarrhoea within 48 hours of the event, or anyone with sores/ lesions on their hands, neck or head should not help with food for the event. - Always wash and dry your hands thoroughly before touching food, especially after going to the toilet, handling rubbish or touching pets etc. Hand wipes are useful for cleaning hands if soap, water and towels are not available. - Disposable gloves don't stay clean so if you are using them change them between activities, e.g. after handling raw food and before handling cooked food.